joabodo/147775_Machine-Learning-Coding-Individual-Task-One/README.md

 6. **Prediction**:
    - Finally, the model predicted the price for a **100 sq. ft** office to be **135.37 units**.

-This implementation showcases how a simple **linear regression model** can be built and trained using gradient descent.
-By continuously adjusting the slope and intercept to reduce the MSE, the model learns a linear relationship between the feature and target.
-This approach demonstrates the power of gradient descent for optimizing machine learning models.
+This implementation demonstrates how to build and train a simple **linear regression model** using gradient descent.
+By repeatedly modifying the slope and intercept to lower the MSE, the model learns a linear relationship between the feature and target.
+This method highlights the effectiveness of gradient descent in optimising machine learning models.